Waste and recycling

 Single-use plastics

 Plastics can have a place.
 They can protect products from damage and contamination, increase food shelf life and, since they are usually lightweight, create lower transport emissions than would heavier materials.
-Our approach focuses on two areas:
+The company’s approach focuses on

 - Removing unnecessary single-use plastics which can be avoided

-- Waste management of plastics – aim for 100% recyclable, reusable or compostable
+- Waste management of plastics – aim for 100% recyclable or reusable

 To date, the following steps have been taken to reduce single-use plastics’ use: